mosip/commons/design/kernel/kernel-authn.md

 - All the auth requests will go via the Auth Server.

-- The user data stores are abstracted behind the Auth Server.
+- The user data stores are abstracted behind the IAM.

-- The user data stores should be pluggable.
+- The user data stores should be pluggable(If supported by configured IAM).

 - The platform's authentication method should support the heterogenous technologies and authentication should happen seamlessly.

-- All the user information are stored in the centralized Data store.

-- In the rest of the MOSIP platform uses only the userid as the handle to the actual user in the data store.
-No other user attribute should be used as the handle in the MOSIP platform.

 **Different kinds of Actors in MOSIP platform**